neurodesk/neurodesk.github.io/content/en/developers/NeuroDesk Copilot/github-copilot.md

 ###  Step 2: Use chat interface

-1. Open the Chat feature in NeuroDesk and type your query or command.
+1. Open the Chat feature in NeuroDesk in the left-hand bottom of the list and type your query or command.
 Examples:
    - **“Explain how to apply a Fourier Transform in NumPy.”**
    - **“Help me debug my data-loading function.”**
 2. Press Enter.
 NeuroDesk Copilot will respond with explanations, tips, or suggested code.